varunkhatri2/noisemachine/README.md

 A C program that creates audio file with pink, white and red noise.

 To be able to run the code on your computer, you need to have the GNU Scientific Library installed.
+It can be downloaded from https://www.gnu.org/software/gsl/

-To install GSL, go to the directory 'gsl' in this same folder and follow the instructions in the 'INSTALL' file.
+To install GSL, unzip the archive file downloaded from the GNU website and follow the instructions in the 'INSTALL' file.
 For MAC, simply run the command './configure && make && sudo make install' in Terminal.
-The working directory should be 'gsl'

 Please email at vkhatri2@ur.rochester.edu